Please note: we are currently only offering virtual presentations.

 - How to inform your doctors about your end of life care goals and treatment preferences

-- The difference between a health care proxy, a living will, and a do not resuscitate order
+- Advance directives, including the difference between a health care proxy, a living will, and a do not resuscitate order

 - How hospices provide for a better quality of life and a more peaceful death

-- The current status of proposed legislation to legalize aid in dying in New York
+- Overview of medical aid in dying and legislative efforts in New York

 “We all came away with valuable insights and information.
 Your engaging style and compelling information immediately motivated me to take some actions on my own behalf.
 After learning about what standard medical care can and cannot do, it’s clear that having basic information about hospice, pain management, palliative care and end of life directives is essential.
 You have given us the tools to advocate for ourselves to prepare for a time when we can no longer do so, and to help others do the same."